How do I file for a week of benefits?

 Your weekly claim can be filed online at labor.idaho.gov/cc.
 It is available in both English and Spanish.
 The systems are operational seven days a week, 24 hours a day, including holidays.

 To use the Internet Continued Claims system, you will need access to a computer and the Internet.
 You may file weekly using your computer or by coming into a Department of Labor office and using one of our lobby computers.
 To access Internet Continued Claims, log on to: labor.idaho.gov/iw and follow the step-by-step instructions for filing an Internet Continued Claim.

 When responding to the questions on the Internet Continued Claims system, you may change any responses given before submitting your claim.
 Once you have submitted your claim, your responses cannot be changed.
-If you need to change a response after submitting your Internet Continued Claims report, you must contact your local office.
-If you have questions regarding the Internet Continued Claims system, please contact your local office.
+If you need to change a response after submitting your Internet Continued Claims report, you must contact us at (208) 332-8942.
+If you have questions regarding the Internet Continued Claims system, please contact us.

 When does my claim begin?

 With a few exceptions, your claim will start with the Sunday of the week in which you first file your claim.